• Skip to primary navigation

 Complications may also occur in the baby and are often more serious, even fatal:

-• Neonatal sepsis, a severe infection that can be fatal
+• Neonatal sepsis is a severe infection that can be fatal

 • Fetal inflammatory response syndrome